fusion-energy/cad_to_dagmc/README.md

 The package requires newer versions of Linux.
 For example the package does not work on Ubuntu 18.04 or older.

 The package requires newer versions of pip.
 It is recommended to ensure that your version of pip is up to date.
 This can be done with ```python -m pip install --upgrade pip```

+Installing one of the package dependancies (gmsh) with pip appears to result in occational errors when passing cad objects between cadquery / ocp and gmsh.
+The conda install gmsh appears to work fine.

 # Usage - with OpenMC